David Bowie — Every Era, Every Alter Ego, No Ads

 11 tracks · RCA/EMI/Columbia

 Rebel Rebel, Diamond Dogs, 1984.
 Dystopian glam-soul.
-The bridge album between Ziggy and Plastic Soul Bowie.
+The bridge between Ziggy and Plastic Soul Bowie.

 Young Americans by David Bowie — album cover